yafshar/kim_commands/pair_meamc.rst

    literature).
 An alternative form (see e.g. :ref:`(Lee2) <Lee2>`) is
    available using erose_form = 2.

+**MEAM potentials are available from:**

+* The OpenKIM Project at https://openkim.org/browse/models/by-type provides MEAM potentials that can be used directly in LAMMPS with the :doc:`kim_commands interface <kim_commands>`.

 ----------

 **Mixing, shift, table, tail correction, restart, rRESPA info**\ :